srrk-GreenMan/RL_250606/README.md

 # 🏎️ CarRacing-v3 Agents

 This project provides both a Deep Q-Network (DQN) agent and a lightweight PPO actor-critic agent.
 Each learns from stacked pixel observations, and training can optionally use a Ray-based vector environment.
+The DQN implementation now relies on an Atari-style CNN backbone for processing frames.

 ---